Who are physician associates and what do they do?

 A senior couple hold hands to support one another as the doctor shares the news of the woman's test result with them.
 The doctor is wearing blue scrubs and a lab coat over top as he holds out a tablet in his hands and talks with the couple.

 Have you heard of physician associates?
 Since 2003, they've been caring for NHS patients.
-Physician associates can check your health, find out what's wrong, and plan your treatment.
+Physician associates can check your health, request tests to help find out what's wrong, and work with doctors to plan your treatment.

-With the NHS planning to employ more physician associates, find out what care they can offer you and how their role differs from that of fully qualified doctors.
+With the NHS planning to employ more physician associates, find out what care they can offer you and how their role differs from that of doctors.

 What are physician associates?